Ford, Volkswagen Join Forces On The New Frontier Of Electric Autos - UrduPoint

 Ford, Volkswagen Join Forces On The New Frontier Of Electric Autos

-Volkswagen and Ford are teaming up with a massive $7 billion project to attack the new frontier in the global auto market: electric and self-driving vehicles, the companies announced Friday
+Volkswagen and Ford are teaming up on a massive $7 billion project to attack the new frontier in the global auto market: electric and self-driving vehicles, the companies announced Friday

+New York, (UrduPoint / Pakistan Point News - 13th Jul, 2019 ):Volkswagen and Ford are teaming up on a massive $7 billion project to attack the new frontier in the global auto market: electric and self-driving vehicles, the companies announced Friday.

-The German and US auto giants Volkswagen announced they were expanding their alliance accelerating cooperation among otherwise competing global auto giants as they face enormous costs in developing new technologies.
+The German and US auto giants announced they were expanding their alliance, accelerating cooperation among otherwise competing global automakers as they face enormous costs in developing new technologies.

 "It just makes sense for us.
 It makes both companies stronger," VW chief executive Herbert Diess told reporters.
 "It makes a lot of sense to combine forces."
 Volkswagen will invest $2.6 billion in capital and assets in Ford's self-driving unit Argo AI to market new-technology vehicles in the United States and Europe.